The world is the point, not the church

 We are always open to forming new mission teams.

 Words mean different things to different people.
 "Liberal" to us, among other things, means being compassionate, empathic, having a thinking faith, open to truth in non-Christian traditions, and honest about the complexities of life and truth.
 It also means supporting women in ministry and welcoming people of all sexual orientations and gender identities.
 It does not mean being a Democrat.
 Christianity should not be tied to any political party or candidate.
 On the other hand, a liberal Christianity is one which recognizes separation of faith from politics is not acceptable for people of faith.
-Or put another way, it's not all about heaven.
+God is concerned about all of life, as we also should be.

 Stewardship of the property

 Wedgewood is aware buildings can get in the way of being who God wants us to be.
-The focus of many churches tends to be on having bigger builidngs, more buildings, nicer buildings, all of which takes a lot of money.
+The focus of many churches tends to be on having bigger buildngs, more buildings, nicer buildings, all of which takes a lot of money.
 Some churches even relocate to get more affluent members to feed their building addiction.
 To finance its "edifice complex" churches can extend privileges to their richest members, the people Jesus said had the most trouble understanding and living the kingdom of God.
 A church focused on buildings can also forfeit its prophetic function, being afraid of losing the money of those who want the church to focus on heaven and not on political issues.
-Earthly matters are too divisive and the last thing a church needs is for people to get upset and leave and take their money with them.
-(Remarkably, some large chuches with nice buildings are prophetic.
+Earthly matters are too divisive and the last thing a church needs is for people to get upset and leave and take their money with them, is the stance of many congregations.
+(Remarkably, some large churches with nice buildings are prophetic.
 It can be done, but it is rare.)